Categories

 The boots provided are good quality, keeping your feet warm and dry as you walk through the snow and step into the water during wet zodiac landings on the beach.
 As the bulkiest item of your polar gear, it’s great that you don’t need to worry about squeezing these into your suitcase.

 Some operators may also provide a complimentary expedition jacket, but please check your booking documents to see if this applies to your trip.
+If your ship operator offers one, think about whether you’ll use it again after you return home, and if not, consider hiring one instead.

-Buying kit
+Buying gear

 A group of people surrounded by snow in Antarctica